KevinTapol/ReactSPA/README.md

 ***install the following to handle routes on index for element routing or path for url / routing.
 React icons are used to replace font awesome and materialize icons.*** npm i react-router-dom react-icons

+- props aka attributes

+- default props set in the destructured arguments of the component example at 48:15